OpenScpi/openscpi.github.io/README.md

 # OpenScpi GitHub Pages Site

 This is the website for the OpenScpi project.
+Link to published location: [openscpi.github.io](https://openscpi.github.io)

 ## For developers: